Making Sure You Have Enough Sockets

 Sockets use file descriptors and the operating system’s view of your application’s socket use is expressed in terms of file descriptors.
 There are two limits, one on the maximum descriptors available to a single application and the other on the total number of descriptors available in the system.
 If you get error messages telling you that you have too many files open, you might be hitting the operating system limits with your use of sockets.
 Your system administrator might be able to increase the system limits so that you have more available.
 You can also tune your members to use fewer sockets for their outgoing connections.
 This section discusses socket use in Geode and ways to limit socket consumption in your Geode members.

-You can configure socket sharing for peer-to-peer:
+You can configure socket sharing for peer-to-peer and client-to-server connections:

 Peer-to-peer.
 You can configure whether your members share sockets both at the application level and at the thread level.
 To enable sharing at the application level, set the